jackjt8/ChunkyGuide/docs/setup/installation.md

 {% responsive_image path: "assets/images/installation/chunky_update_available.png" %}

 Note - If no update is found or the download of the update fails you may need to enable `Download snapshots` from the advanced section of the Launcher.

+For further information on the functionally of the Chunky Launcher, including how to obtain different Chunky versions, please refer to the [User Interface section on the Chunky Launcher]({{ site.baseurl }}/docs/userinterface/chunkylauncher.html).